martinthomson/draft-schinazi-httpbis-wrap-up/draft-schinazi-httpbis-wrap-up.md

 --- abstract

-HTTP intermediaries can provide a variety of benefits to HTTP systems, such as load balancing, caching, and privacy improvements.
-Deployments of intermediaries also need to be maintained, which can sometimes require taking intermediaries temporarily offline.
-Additionally, sometimes intermediaries need to terminate long-lived request streams in order to facilitate load balancing or impose data limits.
-However, Web browsers commonly cannot retry failed requests when they cannot ascertain whether an in-progress request was acted on.
+HTTP intermediaries sometimes need to terminate long-lived request streams in order to facilitate load balancing or impose data limits.
+However, Web browsers commonly cannot retry failed proxied requests when they cannot ascertain whether an in-progress request was acted on.
 To avoid user-visible failures, it is best for the intermediary to inform the client of upcoming request stream terminations in advance of the actual termination so that the client can wrap up existing operations related to that stream and start sending new work to a different stream or connection.
-This happens more commonly when the client uses two nested proxies to improve its
-privacy: the first proxy then needs to be able to warn the client that it will eventually need to close the long-lived tunnel to the second proxy.
 This document specifies a new "WRAP_UP" capsule that allows a proxy to instruct a client that it should not start new requests on a tunneled connection, while still allowing it to finish existing requests.

 --- middle